-Charlotte Stewart-Sloan assists the firm in patent prosecution in the areas related to chemistry and materials science.
-Charlotte supports clients of all sizes in technology spaces including 3D printing, batteries, coatings, filter media, LEDs, medical devices, microfluidics, oil and gas recovery, and water purification.
-Her experience includes assisting with drafting and prosecuting patent applications, patentability studies, freedom to operate analyses, and invalidity opinions.
+Charlotte Stewart-Sloan focuses her practice on US and foreign patent prosecution and opinion work in areas related to chemistry and materials science.
+Charlotte supports clients of all sizes (including midsize companies, start-ups, and universities) in technology spaces including 3D printing, batteries, coatings, filter media, LEDs, medical devices, sensors, diagnostics, laboratory devices, microfluidics, oil and gas recovery, and water purification.
+Her experience includes drafting and prosecuting patent applications, patentability studies, freedom-to-operate analyses, and invalidity opinions.

 Charlotte has experience as a teaching assistant in the Departments of Materials Science and Engineering and Chemical Engineering at MIT, where she assisted in the development of a new course “Structure of Soft Matter" targeted toward graduate students performing research on structural characterization of soft material.

-Charlotte serves as Comment Editor on the Suffolk University Law Review.
+Charlotte served as Comment Editor on the Suffolk University Law Review.